enspiral/handbook/proto-ventures.md

 # Proto-Ventures

-Proto-ventures are entities considering becoming Enspiral ventures in the future.
 As you can read in the [Venture agreement](venture_agreement.html), proto-ventures are entities considering becoming Enspiral Ventures in the future.
 They are likely to be:

 * Early-stage initiatives connected to people in the network, but are not yet ready to define their team, structure, or model enough to become a full-fledged venture, or
 * Established external companies exploring the possibility of joining as Enspiral Ventures